Modification and/or Enforcement of Alimony Attorneys in DC, Maryland

 How to Enforce a Prenuptial Agreement, Postnuptial Agreement or Separation Agreement

 Prenuptial agreements, postnuptial agreements, or separation agreements can be modified only if the parties agree to said modifications and the agreed upon changes are reduced to a signed writing.
 Couples sometimes agree to deviate from the terms of a written agreement but said actions do not change the actual terms of the written agreement.
 If one party does not follow the terms of a prenuptial agreement, a postnuptial agreement, or a separation agreement, the other party is not relieved of the obligation to abide by the terms therein.
-For questions regarding these types of matters regarding alimony, contact our one of our attorneys.
+For questions regarding these types of matters regarding alimony, contact one of our attorneys.